Free Delivery

 What are Pre-Filters?

 They will not reduce the purity of the water a great deal, though you will see a slight reduction on a TDS meter.
-The primary reason for using pre-filters is to remove from the water anything that can quickly contaminate a membrane - the primary (and most expensive) component in an RO/DI System.
+The primary reason for using pre-filters is to remove from the water anything that can quickly contaminate a membrane -

 Why Are They Important?